elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/010a-uses-for-modules.md

 end
 ```

-This code allows the direct calling of `Greeter.hello`, and does not prevent `Greeter` from being mixed into other objects.
-It also has a neat alternative syntax that allows you to selectively choose certain methods to be module functions while leaving others accessible via mixin only.
+This code allows the direct calling of `Greeter.hello`, and does not prevent
+`Greeter` from being mixed into other objects.
+The `module_function` approach
+also allows you to choose certain methods to be module functions while
+leaving others accessible via mixin only:

 ```ruby
 module Greeter